voxpupuli/puppet-consul/README.md

 | 0.5.x            | 1.0.3                               |
 | 0.4.x            | 0.4.6                               |

+**WARNING**: The re-use of code does not play nice with puppet environments and changes to the the providers of these modules need to rolled out to all environments at once.
+More specifically: the puppetX namespace does not play well with puppet environments and the code is loaded globally.

 ### What This Module Affects

 * Installs the consul daemon (via url or package)